skilled-reflection/skilled-reflection.github.io/book/c12-words.md

 that LINK EXAMPLES
 as similar (vs not).

+The most basic IDEA
+classifies EXAMPLES as
+A or B.
+These are alternatives.

 Good IDEAS
 group EXAMPLES
 in a way that
 improve PLANS and GOALS.

-The most basic IDEA
-classifies EXAMPLES as
-A or B.
-These are alternatives.

 All IDEAS and LINKS are WORDS.
 All EXAMPLES are reality.
 Collections of EXAMPLES are DATA
-(to be handled, later).
+(a topic for later).

 ### NOTES
 improving WORDS